 Perhaps some women will say this does not reflect my reality.
 I am not afraid of men.
 I have not been threatened by them.
 Such women might also be so enmeshed in the social system that they laugh along with “jokes” about male sexual violence and then call it “locker room talk”.
 They might accept religious dogma claiming that male dominance and female inferiority is natural.
 They might argue that their mothers in “traditional” marriages had good lives, wanted for nothing in a material sense, even if their lives were spent serving their husbands.

 My belief is that the frustration many women feel in their lives energises this belief that for them to be kept safe, some women need to be wrong, outside the norms of what is allowed or acceptable.
 And here we find the intersection with race.
 Certain women, those who are seen to be too aggressive, too sexual, too poor and marginalised, too desperate and needy, too vulnerable, or not white enough easily become “natural victims.”
 The violence they suffer is to be expected, often not reported or even discussed.

-How otherwise can we explain the fact that a famous white Australian film star called a black American woman, a well-known MC, a nigger; spat at her, pulled her aggressively to make her leave a Hollywood party and has suffered no consequences?
-Even now, as the “scandal” morphs into a debate about why another famous black man lied and refused to help the woman, the white man at the centre of this is absent.
-Some might argue that the lack of condemnation directed at him reflects “white privilege” but the fact that the black female victim is seen to be unlikeable/difficult/aggressive is also at the heart of his erasure.
+How otherwise can we explain the fact that a famous white Australian film star called a Black American woman, a well-known MC, a ni**er; spat at her, pulled her aggressively to make her leave a Hollywood party and has suffered no consequences?
+Even now, as the “scandal” morphs into a debate about why another famous Black man lied and refused to help the woman, the white man at the centre of this is absent.
+Some might argue that the lack of condemnation directed at him reflects “white privilege” but the fact that the Black female victim is seen to be unlikeable/difficult/aggressive is also at the heart of his erasure.

 This is written for Azealia.